-- attend board and committee meetings of the institution as per prior agreement - observe the conduct of the boards and committees in accordance with the institutional procedures - provide a source of advice on the interpretation and application of University policies and of guidance offered by QAA in the UK Quality Code and elsewhere - alert the institution and the University to policies, procedures or circumstances which seem likely to impede the effective functioning of the boards and committees or the discharge of their responsibilities - report to the University, including institutional review panels.
+- Attend board and committee meetings of the institution as per prior agreement - Observe the conduct of the boards and committees in accordance with the institutional procedures - Provide a source of advice on the interpretation and application of University policies and of guidance offered by QAA in the UK Quality Code and elsewhere - Alert the institution and the OU to policies, procedures or circumstances which seem likely to impede the effective functioning of the boards and committees or the discharge of their responsibilities - Report to the OU, including institutional review panels.

-The University representative will prepare a checklist report, noting whether:
+The OU representative will prepare a checklist report, noting whether:

-- the meeting was competent and quorate to conduct business in accordance with the institutional structure and procedures, and was conducted in accordance with its agreed terms of reference - an appropriate officer took minutes - everyone was familiar with and understood the terms of reference for the meeting - the agenda was appropriate and adequately supported by relevant documentation - if applicable, minutes and follow-on action from previous meetings were dealt with - there was evidence of appropriate record keeping - all participating members present at the meeting were given an adequate and structured opportunity to contribute to discussion.
+- The meeting was competent and quorate to conduct business in accordance with the institutional structure and procedures, and was conducted in accordance with its agreed terms of reference - An appropriate officer took minutes - Everyone was familiar with and understood the terms of reference for the meeting - The agenda was appropriate and adequately supported by relevant documentation - Members had appropriate opportunity to familiarise themselves with the documentation to participate in the decision-making process if applicable, minutes and follow-on action from previous meetings were dealt with - There was evidence of appropriate record keeping - All participating members present at the meeting were given an adequate and structured opportunity to contribute to discussion.

-A copy of the report prepared by the University representative on the conduct of meetings will be submitted simultaneously both to the institution and to the University.
+A copy of the report prepared by the OU representative on the conduct of meetings will be submitted simultaneously both to the institution and to the OU.